AffordSim: A Scalable Data Generator and Benchmark for Affordance-Aware Robotic Manipulation: Training Details

 \section{Training Details}

 All imitation learning policies are trained on 300 demonstrations per task.
-Observations consist of two RGB-D camera views (wrist-mounted and third-person, 256$\times$256 resolution) and 7-DoF proprioceptive state (joint positions).
+Observations consist of two RGB camera views (wrist mounted and third person, 256$\times$256 resolution) and 7-DoF proprioceptive state (joint positions).
 Actions are 7-DoF end-effector pose commands (position + quaternion orientation + gripper).

 \paragraph{BC.} MLP with 3 hidden layers (256 units each), ReLU activations.
 ResNet-18 visual encoder.
 Trained for 500 epochs with batch size 64, learning rate $10^{-4}$ (Adam).

 \paragraph{Diffusion Policy (DP).} U-Net denoiser with 256-dim latent, 100 diffusion steps at training, 10 DDIM steps at inference.
 Observation horizon $T_o = 2$, action horizon $T_a = 8$, prediction horizon $T_p = 16$.
 Trained for 500 epochs, batch size 64, learning rate $10^{-4}$.